 The interdisciplinary Ph.D. degree in Curriculum and Instruction is administered by the Interdisciplinary Committee on Curriculum and Instruction and overseen jointly by the Graduate College and the College of Education.
-Areas of concentration are available in curriculum studies, early childhood education, educational media and computers, elementary education, English education, exercise and wellness education, music education, physical education, reading education, science education, and special education.
+Areas of concentration are available in art education, curriculum studies, early childhood education, educational media and computers, elementary education, English education, exercise and wellness education, language and literacy, mathematics education, music education, physical education, science education, and special education.
 For more information, see the Graduate Catalog.